Providence Atoll, Seychelles

 aboard the Mayas Dugong

 She is rustic but can accommodate up to 12 fly fishermen, four guides, as well as eight crew and four security.
 She can store and transport four tender boats on her spacious aft deck and because of her large size and high fuel storage capacity, the Maya’s Dugong can cover long distances at good speed and comfort in almost any sea conditions.
-There are seven cabins, all with ensuite facilities and.
+There are seven cabins, all with ensuite facilities.
 The interior is air-conditioned the common rooms well sized.
 The food is fantastic with a mix of Creole and international cuisine.

 “Outsize Bonefish, Milkfish, bluewater stuff, you name it, this remote part of the Indian Ocean has got the lot.”
 H.G.